|

 inqp@hdxcc.org.

-Please name both the log file and your summary sheet file with your call (e.g., KJ9D.SUM, KJ9D.LOG, etc.).
+Please name the log file with your call (e.g., N9NS.LOG).
+No summary sheet is required

 -